geersch/nestjs-getting-started/docs/11-bonus-deploying-to-heroku.md

 git push heroku master:master
 ```

 Heroku will automatically install the dependencies, build the application, prune the development dependencies, inspect the `Procfile` and launch the application.
-The build output will list the application's URL when the deploy is done.
+The build output will list the application's URL when the deployment is done.

 ```sh
 ...